 - Creative legal approaches to preventing the forced marriage of minors

 - Preventing travel overseas if a forced marriage is imminent or suspected

-This webinar was first presented as part of the Forced Marriage Initiative’s Quarterly Webinar Series on June 26th, 2016.
+This webinar was presented as part of the Forced Marriage Initiative’s Quarterly Webinar Series on December 12, 2016.

 *This webinar is not publicly available.
 Please contact us at FMI@tahirih.org for more information.